 India needs to grow at a rapid pace to raise the standard of living of the people.
 But this growth has to be inclusive.
 This growth has to be environment-friendly and sustainable.
 We are duty-bound to leave a liveable planet for our future generations.
 We are giving equal emphasis to Environmental Security as to National Security.
 Be it biodiversity or land neutrality, climate change or waste recycling, organic farming, India is progressing in all these sectors.
 In this decade of the 21st century, India will further accelerate its efforts towards the Blue Economy.
 The Deep Ocean Mission is the result of our ambition to explore the unlimited possibilities of the ocean.
 The mineral wealth which is hidden in the sea, the thermal energy which is in the sea water, can give new heights to the development of the country.

 Green Hydrogen is the future of the world.
 Govt. announced the setting up of the National Hydrogen Mission & NITI Aayog has even unveiled the Green Hydrogen Policy.
 We have to make India a Global Hub for Green Hydrogen Production and Export in the 'Amrit Kaal'.
 This will not only help India to make a new progress in the field of energy self-reliance but will also become a new inspiration for Clean Energy Transition all over the world.
 New opportunities from Green Growth to Green Job are opening up today for our start-ups & youth.
+India ranks globally 3rd in Start-Up ecosystem.
+The success of start-ups in our country, especially the growing number of unicorns is a shining example of our industrial progress.
 India has also made a move towards Electric Mobility and the work on 100% electrification of Railways is also progressing at a fast pace.
 Indian Railways has set a target of becoming Net Zero Carbon Emitter by 2030.
 The world's largest solar park started in Bhadla, Rajasthan with capacity of 2,200 MW.
 In line with the resolution to create 175 GW of renewable energy capacity by the completion of 75 years of independence, PM recently dedicated to the nation the 92-MW floating solar power project set up at the National Thermal Power Corporation's (NTPC) Kayamkulam unit at Ramagundam in Telangana.

 The country is also emphasizing on Mission Circular Economy.
 Our Vehicle Scrap Policy is a great example of the same.
 Today, India is the only country in the group of G-20 countries, which is moving fast towards achieving its climate goals.
 India has set a target of 500 GW of renewable energy by 2030.
 As of July, 2022 we have installed 167 GW of non-fossil fuels based energy capacity— which is 41 per cent of the total installed electricity capacity of 403 GW.
 India achieved, and surpassed its nationally determined contribution (NDC) target 9 years before the 2030 deadline - which was 40% capacity by non - fossil fuel sources by 2030.

 We will have to work together for manufacturing world class products, using cutting-edge innovation and new age technology.
 India is on the cusp of a major transformation.
 Our aim is to build an ecosystem where everyone can reach his or her full potential and lead a fulfilling and meaningful life.
 The Covid-19 pandemic has disrupted the normal course of life and has put tremendous stress in our lives.
 But good news is the manner in which we have carefully calibrated our collective response to the pandemic.
 Our resolve and resilience have made us endure the negative impact and prompted us to tap into our innate strengths to meet the challenge.
 We are also turning this threat into an opportunity by moving towards Atma Nirbharta or self-reliance.
 It is a moment of pride for us that because of our scientists, we were able to develop Make in India COVID Vaccines – Covishield, Covaxin, GEMCOVAC – 19, Ancovax & Zydus Cadila; and carry out the world's Largest Vaccine Drive.
 It was extremely difficult to get vaccines during such a major crisis, with pandemic plaguing the entire world.
 India might or might not have received it and even if it had received the vaccine there was no certainty of getting that in time.
 But today we can proudly say that the world's largest & fastest vaccination programme is being run in our country.
 "Once the people of India decide to do something, nothing is impossible," Prime Minister Narendra Modi once said.
-By reaching the extraordinary target of 200 crore vaccine doses, the country has not only earned the Prime Minister's trust, but has also made the 75th anniversary of independence a memorable one.
+By reaching the extraordinary target of 200 crore vaccine doses within 18 months of launching the inoculation exercise, the country has not only earned the Prime Minister's trust, but has also made the 75th anniversary of independence a memorable one.
+During the Covid pandemic, we achieved a lot more than many developed nations.
+We are grateful to the scientists and Covid warriors for this.
 India has also supplied 24 crore vaccine doses to the world under Vaccine Maitri following the philosophy of Vasudhaiva Kutumbakam.
 Online systems like CoWin and digital certificates are attracting the world today.

 To further increase our developmental progress, we have to focus on our manufacturing and export.
 The country has also announced Production Linked Incentive as well as Design Linked Incentive to consolidate our Make in India campaign in the wake of the new economic conditions that have emerged due to Corona.
 The electronic manufacturing sector stands as an example of the change that is enforced through this scheme.
 Seven years ago, we used to import mobile phones worth about eight billion dollars.
 However, now the import has reduced considerably, and today we are also exporting mobile phones worth three billion dollars.
 Treading ahead on the path of development, India will have to augment both its manufacturing and exports.
 We are going to witness commissioning of India’s first indigenous Aircraft Carrier INS Vikrant in the Navy.
 Today India is making its own indigenous fighter aircraft, its own submarine.
 Gaganyaan & Aditya L1 Mission is also slated to hoist India's flag in space.
 This itself is evidential of our immense capabilities in indigenous manufacturing.
 In this context, the Government of India’s multi-pronged initiatives such as Make In India, Start Up India and Micro Units Development and Refinance Agency Ltd (MUDRA) deserve special mention.
 Rs 9.98 lakh crore sanctioned to 16.67 crore loan accounts under Pradhan Mantri Mudra Yojana in 3 years & helped in generation of 1.12 crore net additional employment.
 The Government of India’s agile approach with nimble economic policies have, in a great measure, cushioned the adverse impact of the COVID-19 pandemic.